OTT Deployment in the Cloud – What Broadcasters Need to Know in 2024

 OTT and Cloud Technologies can work together for improved scalability.

-There are some drawbacks to OTT broadcasting using on-premise streaming servers.
-That’s because broadcasters must build complex streaming workflows with enough computing power to successfully deliver video to their end-users without interruptions.
-Scaling this on-premise infrastructure is challenging, so many brands are turning to cloud-based streaming workflows.
+OTT broadcasting using on-premise streaming servers comes with certain drawbacks.
+That’s because broadcasters must build complex streaming workflows with enough computing power to successfully deliver a video to their end-users without interruptions.
+Many brands are turning to OTT cloud services because scaling this on-premise infrastructure is challenging.
+A private cloud video delivery system provides flexibility and scalability, making it a popular choice over traditional methods.

 What Is OTT Cloud?